Elliot-Millington/ElliotMillington/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests centre around autism, specificially how the senses and anxiety interact with each other.
+bio: I am a postgraduate research student at the University of Glasgow where I am completing a PhD funded by the ESRC/SGSSS and supervised by Dr David Simmons and Dr Neil McDonnell.
+My research interests centre around autism, specificially how the senses and anxiety interact with each other.
 I am also interested in psychometrics and using Virtual Reality in research.

 interests:
 - Anxiety and Sensory Experiences